chrswndrs/me/blackbook/editor/neovim/README.md

 ## vimtex

-- `,ll` - compile and live preview in zathura
+- `,ll` - to start (or stop) compiling and live preview in zathura
+- `,lk` - to stop the compilation process.
+- `,lc` - to clear auxiliary files.